Dukinfield: Geography and geology

-At (53.477818° -2.092584°), and 159 mi north-northwest of London, Dukinfield's borders are defined to the north and west by the River Tame.

-The town is situated at the edge of the Cheshire Plain where it meets the Pennines, and Dukinfield is the first town on the hill.
+Dukinfield's borders are defined to the north and west by the river Tame.
+The town is situated at the edge of the Cheshire Plain, where it meets the Pennines; it is the first town on the hill.
 The park is situated approximately a quarter of a mile from the town hall along King Street towards Hyde in the south.
-Because of the quite steep rise out of the plain, the park is terraced and is over 90 feet higher at the top.
-The hill flattens out slightly before rising steeply again towards the east, where the library is situated.
+The park is terraced and is over 90 ft higher at the top because of the steep rise out of the plain; the hill flattens out slightly before rising steeply again towards the east, where the library is situated.

-The town hall is also at the base of the same hill with Astley Street rising steeply along its shorter southern side before climbing some 120 feet to the crest of the ridge.
+The town hall is also at the base of the same hill with Astley Street rising steeply along its shorter southern side, before climbing some 120 ft to the crest of the ridge.
 The local soil is mainly clayey with some alluvial deposits.

 The underlying geology is the middle coal measures, which run north–south under Tameside.
 Dukinfield is situated on the site of a vast ancient lake or swamp that covered the area.
 This ancient lake is the reason coal is found in the area.
-The layers of shale and coal are laid on top of each other in bands, only 20 or 30 feet thick.
-The coal deposits fall away at a 20-degree or so angle, and runs eight or nine miles from the base of the hill out under the plain.
-The coal deposits are known as the Dukinfield Marine Band and form a V shape running out from here towards Stockport in the south and Ashton Moss in the north-east.
-Dukinfield had several mines of which Astley Deep Pit had the best coal.
-There are many seams or mines of coal found here.
-Dukinfield coal was known to be the best for heating and steam generation.
-Only a mile to the south along Hyde Road is another large mine, the Dewsnap Colliery, which was of a lower quality and so was not in as much demand.
+The layers of shale and coal are laid on top of each other in bands, only around 25 ft thick.
+The coal deposits fall away at an approximate 20-degree angle, and runs about eight miles from the base of the hill out under the plain.
+The coal deposits are known as the Dukinfield Marine Band and form a V-shape running out from here towards Stockport in the south and Ashton Moss in the north-east.
+Dukinfield had several mines, of which Astley Deep Pit had the best coal.
+There are many seams or mines; Dukinfield coal was known to be the best for heating and steam generation.
+Only a mile to the south, along Hyde Road, is another large mine, the Dewsnap Colliery, which was of a lower quality and so was not in as much demand.

-The Dukinfield Marine Band outcrops at Dukinfield, and continues up the hill towards the top of the ridge, some 140 feet above the level of the plain where it flattens out and a third mine was situated.
+The Dukinfield Marine Band outcrops in the town and continues up the hill towards the top of the ridge, around 120 ft above the level of the plain where it flattens out and a third mine was situated.